Sophoverick/ORB_SLAM3/README.md

 The original repository is here: https://github.com/UZ-SLAMLab/ORB_SLAM3

-This fork is itself a fork of: https://github.com/shanpenghui/ORB_SLAM3_Fixed
+This fork is a fork of fork:
+https://github.com/shanpenghui/ORB_SLAM3_Fixed

 Optimized for running on Ubuntu 18.04 Bionic with ROS Melodic.